cguth7/cguth7.github.io/_pages/home.md

 | 4  | 1/6  | 4/6 |
 | 5 | 1/6  | 5/6  |
 | 6  | 1/6  | 6/6 |

+What is the average number that will appear if you roll a die?

+We sum up the products to get the expected value

+Answer: 3.5